-Where units are held through the custodial service, the custodial service is a proxy for the investor in a PIE (PIE Investor Proxy).
+Where units are held through a Custodial Service, the Custodial Service is a proxy for the investor in a PIE (PIE Investor Proxy).
 The PIE Investor Proxy will be responsible for the payment of tax, and the attribution of income, losses, tax credits and refunds for tax purposes, in respect of the units.
 Neither we nor the Supervisor will be liable for the attribution of income, losses or refunds or the payment of tax in respect of units held through PIE Investor Proxies.

-It is your responsibility to tell the custodial service or Westpac adviser your PIR when you invest in a fund or if your PIR changes.
-If you do not tell the custodial service or Westpac adviser, a default rate will be applied.
+It is your responsibility to tell the Custodial Service provider or Westpac NZ your PIR when you invest in a fund or if your PIR changes.
+If you do not tell the Custodial Service provider or Westpac NZ, a default rate will be applied.